-Tracy Hills is a 5,411 acre (1,876 developable acres), 4,704 unit master planned community located 45 minutes east of the San Francisco Bay Area nestled against the rolling foothills of southwest Tracy, CA. Tracy Hills will be the first and only hillside project in the region with a location that offers panoramic views over the City of Tracy and across the Central Valley to the Sierra Nevada Mountains.
-The community will offer foothill living at its finest with rolling terrain, over 3,500 acres of open space (dedicated to the USFWS) and an expansive trail system, all with immediate access to Interstate 580 and a short commute to Bay Area employment and job opportunities that avoids the significant congestion along Interstate 205, the main east-west commute corridor through central Tracy.
+Tracy Hills is a 1,850-acre resort-style master-planned community located 30 minutes east of the Bay Area and nestled against the rolling foothills of southwest Tracy, California.
+Upon completion, Tracy Hills will deliver approximately 5,980 new single-family homes to a growing and underserved region for housing.
+This is the first and only hillside project in the region with a location that offers panoramic views over the city of Tracy and across the Central Valley to the Sierra Nevada Mountains.
+The community will offer foothill living at its finest with rolling terrain, over 3,535 acres of open space (dedicated to the USFWS) and an expansive trail system, all just a short commute to Bay Area employment and job opportunities and immediate access to Interstate 580—avoiding the significant congestion along Interstate 205, the main east-west commute corridor through central Tracy.
+In addition to easy freeway access, Tracy Hills is located 3 miles from Altamont Commuter Express station, providing commuter rail service to the Tri-Valley and continuing to the heart of Silicon Valley.

-Straddling I-580 and extending into the foothills to the west, Tracy Hills includes 1,117 acres of residential land, 59 acres of parks, 258 acres of commercial, retail, office and industrial land, 42 acres of school sites, 337 acres of greenways and on-site open space incorporated into the land plan, 63 acres of infrastructure and 3,535 acres of open space and conservation land.
-Tracy Hills is located within the Jefferson Elementary School District, the highest and most sought after school district in the Tracy area, and will be served by the newly constructed Kimball High School located only 2.5 miles from the project.
+Straddling I-580 and extending into the foothills to the west, Tracy Hills includes 1,317 acres of residential land, 50 acres of neighborhood and community parks, 58 acres of commercial, retail and office, 42 acres of school sites, 337 acres of greenways and on-site open space incorporated into the land plan, and 3,535 acres of open space and conservation land.
+Tracy Hills is located within the Jefferson Elementary School District, the highest and most sought-after school district in the Tracy area, and will be served by the newly constructed Kimball High School located only 2.5 miles from the project.